-It's a medical app combining neuroscience, lifestyle medicine, and artificial intelligence to target the behaviors that cause cardiometabolic diseases such as diabetes.
+A medical app combining neuroscience, lifestyle medicine, and artificial intelligence to target the behaviors that cause cardiometabolic diseases such as diabetes.
 Learn more for patients here.

 It also sends reminders for follow-up data, and is easily shared with your doctor.